Dicke History, Family Crest & Coats of Arms

 The surname Dicke was first found in Belgium, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in Brabant, an ancient duchy from 1190 onward.
 Within the province Brussels and Louvain are the major cities and the smaller Clabecq, Tubize and Wavre towns.
 Other towns include Vilvorde, Tirlemont and Hal.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.

-Important Dates for the Dicke family
+Early History of the Dicke family

 This web page shows only a small excerpt of our Dicke research.
 Another 92 words (7 lines of text) covering the years 1532 and 1722 are included under the topic Early Dicke History in all our PDF Extended History products and printed products wherever possible.